-Foods with a natural source of fat will always be the highest calorie foods you can offer.
-Naturally high-fat foods like nuts, seeds, and butter are good examples of this.
+Foods with a natural source of fat will always be a great option to offer.
+Naturally high-fat foods like nuts, seeds, dry fruits, and seed butters are good examples of this.

-You can also add fat to food.
-Foods made with fat, like French fries or granola, will be higher in calories.
+You can also add sources of fat to food like butter, sour cream, and vegetable oils.
+Foods made with fat, like French fries or granola, will also be higher in calories.

-If food isn’t high in fat naturally, then adding a fat source is a good way to increase its calories.
+If food is low in fat naturally, then adding a fat source is a good way to ensure enough calories.

 Optimize Your Feeding Schedule, Too

-Set up your routine with 3 meals and 3 snacks per day – 6 eating opportunities – so that your toddler has multiple opportunities throughout the day to get adequate calories and nutrition.
+Set up your routine with 3 meals and 3 snacks per day – 6 eating opportunities – so that your toddler has multiple opportunities throughout the day to get plenty of calories and nutrition.

 Focusing on 6 eating sessions releases the pressure on you and your child to eat optimally at every meal or snack.
-It’s likely with this approach your toddler will meet his nutritional needs for weight gain.
+It’s likely with this approach your toddler get adequate nutrition for weight gain.

-So, not only are you getting the calories for your toddler, you’re boosting nutrients as well.
+So, not only are you providing calories for your toddler, you’re boosting nutrients as well.